 What you think becomes what you are.
 Do not ever think of coming out of a plan A or a plan B if ever you are going to fail the exam.
 Your only goal is to pass the exam.
 That’s it.
 Do not think about failing.
-Rather, spend your time to make sure you of passing.
+Instead, spend your time to make sure you of passing.
 Time spent worrying must be spent reviewing.
-Test-takers must have a clear mind-set.
-Everything in life lies in the mind.
+Test-takers must have a clear mindset.
+Everything in life lies in mind.

 6. Too committed to other things

-If you really want to be a professional teacher, which will give you a lot of benefits, you must commit yourself to passing it.
-Yes, you may be having fun working and earning now that you have finished college but you must know that there’s more to it.
+If you want to be a professional teacher, which will give you a lot of benefits, you must commit yourself to pass it.
+Yes, you may be having fun working and earning now that you have finished college, but you must know that there’s more to it.
 You will eventually get more enjoyment when you are already licensed!

 Yes, money can be one of the reasons.
 Sometimes, test-taker can’t just afford to buy material that will help them enhance exam success.
-Right food, quality review materials, and gadgets can make studying easier but because of the lack of budget, chances of passing is compromised.
+Right food, quality review materials, and gadgets can make studying more comfortable, but because of the lack of budget, chances of passing is compromised.